Piotr1215/katacoda-scenarios/crossplane/crossplane-cli/step1.md

 Check the cluster setup `kubectl get pods -A`{{exec}}

 Check Kuberentes cluster info and version `kubectl cluster-info && echo && kubectl version`{{exec}}

-Proceed to step 2 where we will explore the setup ➡

 ## Next Step